Go to content

 This category is closed temporarily pending a review of the law and the issue of a new quota in which there will be new requirements for applicants in this category, stay tuned

-There is a requirement for bond/deposit of €50,000 per shareholder/Director who must also hold a minimum of 34% of the share capital in order to apply for residency, unless the branch of Professional Liberal is taken ( see below).
+There is a requirement for the non refundable deposit on application of €50,000 per shareholder/Director who must also hold a minimum of 34% of the share capital in order to apply for residency, unless the branch of Professional Liberal is taken ( see below).

 For digital entrepreneurs there is an option to apply after company formation to the Ministry of the Economy for exemption from the €50,000 bond/deposit.
 This is explained later.